stevesimmons/pybloomfiltermmap3/docs/ref.rst

         given that ``capacity`` is not exceeded.
     :param str filename: filename to use to create the new Bloom filter.
         If a filename is not provided, an in-memory Bloom filter will be created.
-    :param str mode: (*not applicable for an in-memory Bloom filter*) file access mode.
     :param int perm: (*not applicable for an in-memory Bloom filter*) file access permission flags.
     :param list hash_seeds: optionally specify hash seeds to use for the